 Remember this phone booth that we picked up at the Aberfoyle Antique Market?
 We’re back with another version!
 I wasn’t totally happy with with faux barn board we created for version 1.0, so we rolled up our sleeves again and perfected it!

 The Inspiration Behind this Project

-I was surprised to learn that our friend had used just plain ‘ol white wood (I think he used Poplar).
+Surprisingly, our friend had used just plain ‘ol white wood (I think he used Poplar).
 We headed to Home Depot to see what they had.

 We found a six foot piece of 1 x 8 piece knotty pine.
 Knotty pine is a bit more expensive than regular pine, but it adds a lot more character to the finished shelf.

-We were heading down the aisle with our board to purchase it…..
+As we were heading down the aisle with our board to purchase it…..

-…when we came across this section of barn boards of all things!
+…we came across this section of barn boards of all things!

 On closer inspection I found it quite unappealing; very bland and so rough that it could scrape the skin off your hand if you touched it (which of course I couldn’t resist doing)!